 The Maxi Micro Kick Scooter does not fold like the models below, and this could be a problem for storage.
 However, this issue did not happen to be a problem for me personally, as the Maxi Micro could fit in my trunk sideways with no problem.

-Also the handlebar stem could be removed at a stretch.
+Also, the handlebar stem could be removed at a stretch.
 I say this because you need a little key or something similar to poke the red handlebar retainer to remove the stem, so it's not a 100% straightforward operation.
+The Deluxe version is the most recent upgrade of the MAxi Micro and is available here:

 If you want to read about the Maxi Micro in more detail, head on over to our Maxi Micro Kick Scooter Review.